Micro Switch SD Series

 Each switch is marked with an arrow; with stepped switches, this arrow faces the front of the switch.
 This is not to be confused with the arrow on Clare/Pendar reed switches, where the arrow seems to point to the terminals for the primary switch contacts, which can be either at the front (short reed switches) or the back (tall reed switches).
 The terminals in SD Series switches are on the left-hand side.

-While SW keyboards were designed for 2-of-n encoding using dual-output sensors, SD keyboards are more commonly matrix scanned using single-output sensors.
+While SW keyboards were designed for two-of-N encoding using dual-output sensors, SD keyboards are more commonly matrix scanned using single-output sensors.
 SW was designed to avoid the expense and complexity of matrix scanning, but by the time SD was introduced, matrix scanning was a normal approach.

-From the drawings provided by Honeywell, SD Series dates back to 1975.
-The exact date of introduction is not known, but model 125SD12-1 (made for Univac) has been found from 1976, giving us a low water mark.
 The series is known to have been in production until at least 1999, when the Honeywell website is last demonstrated to have listed them; beyond this point, the Wayback Machine was unable to gather data on them.

 Prior to discovery of the series name, these switches were referred to by keyboard enthusiasts as “Honeywell Hall Effect”.
 Although Micro Switch was already owned by Honeywell before the series was instigated, these switches are all branded “MICRO USA” and all the charts are from Micro Switch.